chamith05/MyRepo/README.txt

-This is the file on local machine eke. edit kale mama
+This is the file on local machine(chamith) eke. edit kale mama

 meka maru kala
-dan wadada? , chamith
+dan wadada? , isuru - me mokada

 I add some lines and see it.
- add new line
+ add new line dammoooooo

 new line

-new line ekakuth damma
 onna monawath damme naha

+onna aluth ekak